-The Montana Supreme Court has upheld a landmark climate ruling, declaring the state’s approach to evaluating fossil fuel permits unconstitutional.
-In a 6-1 decision, the justices supported the constitutional right of residents to a clean environment, siding with a group of 16 young plaintiffs aged 7 to 23.
-These activists challenged the state’s failure to consider greenhouse gas emissions when granting permits for fossil fuel projects.
-The court’s ruling requires the state to evaluate the environmental impacts, including emissions, of future fossil fuel projects, marking a significant shift in how climate-related policies are enforced at the state level.
+The Montana Supreme Court upheld a landmark climate ruling, declaring the state’s process for evaluating fossil fuel permits unconstitutional.
+In a 6-1 decision, the justices sided with 16 young plaintiffs, aged 7 to 23, who argued that the state failed to consider greenhouse gas emissions when granting fossil fuel permits.
+The ruling requires the state to assess the environmental impacts, including emissions, of future fossil fuel projects, marking a significant shift in climate policy enforcement at the state level.

 Fossil Fuel Permits and Greenhouse Gas Emissions Under Scrutiny

-The plaintiffs argued that the state’s permitting process violated the Montana Constitution, which mandates the protection and improvement of the environment.
-Montana’s fossil fuel policy had previously ignored the climate impact of projects, citing the argument that the emissions from the state’s fossil fuel industries were too small to make a global difference.
-However, the justices rejected this stance, explaining that the right to a clean environment cannot be undermined simply because other global emissions sources exist.
-Chief Justice Mike McGrath emphasized that the right to environmental protection must stand, regardless of the scale of other contributions to climate change, reinforcing that even small emissions matter.
+The plaintiffs argued that the state’s permitting process violated the Montana Constitution’s environmental protection mandate.
+Montana’s fossil fuel policy had ignored the climate impact of projects, claiming the emissions from its industries were too small to make a global difference.
+The justices rejected this argument, emphasizing that the right to a clean environment must be upheld regardless of the global emissions situation.
+Chief Justice Mike McGrath stressed that even small emissions matter when protecting the environment.

 Political and Legal Reactions: Conflict Over State vs. Judicial Authority